Skip to main content

 Severe Combined Immunodeficiency (SCID)

-Children usually inherit SCID from their parents, by either of the following ways:
+Children usually inherit SCID from their parents, by one of the following ways:

 • Autosomal recessive disorders means that both parents are carriers and each child, whether a girl or a boy, has a 25% chance of being affected.
 Sometimes the autosomal recessive form of SCID is caused by a deficiency of an enzyme called adenosine deaminase (ADA SCID).